 “We gave permission at the top to allow for flexibility, and then we went to the bottom and said this is your right, this is what you’re allowed to have — now go get it,” she says.
 “It was exciting to do it this way because what we said to our people was, now it’s on you to go make this happen.”

-Get everyone talking about flexibility and participating in the program.
-Make sure that managers lead by example to help other employees feel comfortable working flexible hours themselves.
+Get everyone talking about flexibility and participating in the program, and make sure that managers lead by example to help other employees feel comfortable working flexible hours themselves.
 It may feel strange at first because real and lasting cultural change takes time.
 Like anything else, if you do it enough, it will soon become second nature.